 A deed transfer with retained life estate to the original owner and remainder to designated heirs (typically adult children) creates a vested remainder interest that passes automatically at death outside probate.
 Useful when the family wants to preserve some lifetime control while protecting the asset from post-death recovery.

-Caveats: Same 5-year lookback consideration as JTWROS.
-Tax implications differ (carryover vs stepped-up basis).
+Caveats: the same Medicaid lookback consideration as joint tenancy applies, and tax treatment differs (carryover versus stepped-up basis).
 Consult elder-law counsel.

 6. Long-Term-Care Insurance